sfi0zy/street-monochrome/README.md

 ### Step 2.
 Effects.

 There are some additional effects here.
 Due to their nature they cannot be saved as LUTs.

-#### + calibration (RAW only)

-This effects sets the white balance to the D65 and uses the color calibration module to set the light source manually.
-Usually in black and white photography we don't care about the white balance that much, but if we have the set of images where auto white balance got out of control and everything feels a bit inconsistent - this can help.

 #### + dodge and burn